Lowell E. Baier: Career

 Lowell E. Baier's intellectual curiosity during his long career has taken him from a practicing attorney, to an entrepreneur, to a tireless advocate for natural resources and wildlife conservation, to a legal and environmental historian and author.
 After law school, Baier moved to Washington, D.C., to practice law.
 During the early years of his law career, he formed Baier Properties, Inc., based in Bethesda, Maryland.
 This company develops warehouses, residential properties, award-winning office buildings, and shopping centers.

 Baier has devoted much of his life's work to natural resources and wildlife conservation.
 He was one of the original founders of the Wild Sheep Foundation.
 This organization funds over $2.4 million annually to reestablish historically extant habitats and populations of the four species of wild sheep in North America.
 Baier's exploratory work for this organization led to his active participation in creating similar programs in Russia and Mongolia.

 Baier has been active in the Boone and Crockett Club (America's oldest wildlife conservation organization) since 1975.
 Baier is its first President Emeritus, and was elected an Honorary Life Member in 2016.

 Baier has taken his environmental and wildlife conservation passion into politics as well, having served as an advisor to many elected officials and educators.
 Baier took the lead in drafting President George H. W. Bush's wildlife conservation agenda in 1989, and has been an advisor and counselor to all successive presidential administrations.
 From 1992 to 2010, Baier led in the creation of Ph.D. programs at four separate universities dedicated to postgraduate studies in natural resources and wildlife conservation management.

 From 2004 to 2007, he led a national campaign to raise $6.5 million to purchase for the federal government the last and largest remaining piece of privately held land that was initially Theodore Roosevelt's historic Elkhorn Ranch, established in 1884.
 Adjacent to the existing Theodore Roosevelt National Park, also once part of the ranch, this purchase expanded the national park by virtually one-third its size.
-The Elkhorn is popularly called the "Cradle of Conservation" and the "Walden Pond of the West" since between 1884-1887 Theodore Roosevelt here conceived the cornerstones of the American conservation movement as we know it today.
+The Elkhorn is popularly called the "Cradle of Conservation" and the "Walden Pond of the West" since between 1884 and 1887 Theodore Roosevelt here conceived the cornerstones of the American conservation movement as we know it today.